DESIHIGH/desihigh.github.io/_partners/Lowell.md

 ---
 name: Lowell
-description: Description of the partner Lowell
+description: Located in San Francisco, Lowell High School is the oldest public high school west of the Mississippi river.
 location: USA
 contact: lowellastroclub@gmail.com
 lang: en
 ---

 # Lowell High School
 ![](assets/img/partners/Lowell/LowellHighSchoolMainEntranceFromEuclyptausStreet.jpg)
 Located in San Francisco, Lowell High School is the oldest public high school west of the Mississippi river and has a student body of over 2800 students.
 With over 250 student-founded and student-led clubs, students of all backgrounds take part in its thriving community and bond over common interests and aspirations.